 2.2 Tree diagrams

-- ⋄ Fill in the spaces
+S Fill in the spaces

-- Use a tree diagram when there are
+• Use a tree diagram when there are

-- events where after the first stage, the sample space changes.
+- Dependent events where after the first stage, the sample

+space changes.

-- events with a small number (2-3) outcomes per stage.
+- Independent events with a small number (2-3) outcomes

+per stage.

-- Easy to calculate the
+• Easy to calculate the complementary

+situation

-Important note
+👬 Important note

+1 If a stage contains more thanthree outcomes, consider how to simplify the tree.

+D Be careful with imbalanced trees where some branches of a tree

+terminate early .

-- (!)
-If a stage contains more than outcomes, consider how to simplify the tree. - 1 Be careful with trees where some branches of a tree - (!)
-Sometimes it may be easier to redraw a tree based on results from previous trees.
+(Sometimes it may be easier to redraw a tree based on results from previous trees.